-Bonnie Hunt created, wrote, and starred in this short-lived sitcom given a summer tryout in 1993 on CBS.
+Bonnie Hunt created, wrote, and starred in this short-lived CBS sitcom given from 1993.
 The network only aired five of the six episodes produced before cancelling it due to low ratings.

 David Letterman, Executive Producer